 Is your business starting to consider sustainability in your practices?
 Do you want to appeal to the ever-growing mass of conscious consumers?
-With over 30 years of experience, the Green Business Network knows what it takes to be a truly green business.
+With over 30 years of experience, the Green Business Network knows what it takes to be a truly green business and a sustainability audit is a good place to start.

 Green businesses are driven by a mission to make the world a better place.
 They tie together profitability, social responsibility, and environmental sustainability in their business practices.
 This includes everything from worker safety, clean ingredients, to their water and carbon footprints.
 Green businesses challenge the status quo by modeling new practices in supply chain management, community development, and even customer service.